 Treat it Early

 That’s why it’s essential to catch and treat the infection as quickly as possible; if you feel even the slightest sensitivity in your tooth, hurry up and make an appointment with your trusted dentist.
-The sooner, the better; if caught early, you may only need to have a filling and can avoid the hefty price tag of a root canal.
+The sooner, the better; if caught early, you may only need a filling and can avoid the hefty price tag of a root canal.

 However, if you wait and the infection causes your tooth to deteriorate, the root canal procedure will be more challenging, and you will need to have a crown placed, which will rack up the costs.